 I wondered if there were a way to revamp that particular parenting tip to make it more effective in the long run.

-What if instead of me being the one handing out the stickers as a reward, Abby was in charge of celebrating her own small victories?
+What if instead of me being the one handing out the stickers as a reward, my child was in charge of celebrating her own small victories?